 What is the Blue Trees?

-Konstantin Dimopoulos’ The Blue Trees art installation about global deforestation and the importance of trees to people and their environment will launched April 18, gradually coloring the trees lining The Denver Theatre District’s streets using a biologically-safe, water-based, non-permanent colorant.
+Konstantin Dimopoulos’ The Blue Trees art installation about global deforestation and the importance of trees to people and their environment launched April 18, coloring the trees lining The Denver Theatre District’s streets using a biologically-safe, water-based, non-permanent colorant.
 Dimopoulos’ performance work uses trees as the canvas, calling attention to the fleeting quality of nature and raising social consciousness about interactions with the natural world.

 “Trees talk about art, and the art talks about Trees” – Konstantin Dimopoulos